Sahu language

 Sahu (Sa’u, Sahu’u, Sau) is a North Halmahera language.
 Use is vigorous; dialects are Pa’disua (Palisua), Tala’i, Waioli, and Gamkonora.
 A fifth dialect, Ibu, used to be spoken near the mouth of the Ibu River.
+Ethnologue considers Waioli and Gamkonora to be separate languages.

 Sahu has many Ternate loanwords, a historical legacy of the dominance of the Ternate Sultanate in the Moluccas.